mezleca/osu-stuff/README.md

 > [!WARNING]
-> I don't plan to update this software anymore.
+> I don't plan to update this app anymore.
-> If you find a bug or something that could improve the performance, feel free to report or make a pull request.
+> If you find a bug or you know something that could improve the performance, feel free to report or make a pull request.

 <h1 align="center">osu-stuff</h1>